 - Brisk until the matcha is thoroughly mixed, and you will see a foamy layer.

-- Add half a cup of hot water and some steamed milk and whisk again.
+- Add half a cup of hot water and steamed milk and whisk again.

 Green Tea Side Effects